AugurProject/augur.js-docs/source/version2/includes/_simplifiedAPI.md

 #### **Returns:**

-* (Object) Object containing <a href="#UnclaimedFeeWindowInfo">UnclaimedFeeWindowInfo</a> objects, indexed by the Ethereum address of each FeeWindow contract.
+* (Object) Object containing <a href="#UnclaimedDisputeWindowInfo">UnclaimedDisputeWindowInfo</a> objects, indexed by the Ethereum address of each DisputeWindow contract.

 ### augur.reporting.getInitialReporters(p, callback)